List of characters in The Loud House franchise: Lynn Loud Jr.

-Lynn Loud Jr. (voiced by Jessica DiCicco, portrayed by Morgan McGill in A Loud House Christmas, Annaka Fourneret in The Really Loud House) is the 13-year-old (14-year-old season 5 onward and The Really Loud House) athletic fifth child of the Loud family and Lucy's roommate.
+Lynn L. Loud Jr. (voiced by Jessica DiCicco, portrayed by Morgan McGill in A Loud House Christmas, Annaka Fourneret in The Really Loud House and A Really Haunted Loud House, Aria Jade Tyler as a toddler in The Really Loud House, Nyomei Valentina Lara as a young girl in The Really Loud House) is the 13-year-old (14-year-old from season 5 onward and live-action media) athletic fifth child of the Loud family and Lucy's roommate.
 She is named after one of Savino's five sisters (Lynn).
 Lynn tends to start competitions among her siblings and plays a large number of different sports.
-She is highly superstitious, because she does not want to lose her winning streaks.
+She is highly superstitious because she does not want to lose her winning streak.
 Lynn wears a red and white jersey, track shorts, white high-knee socks, and black cleats.
 Unlike Lori, Lynn is not insecure when she passes gas.
 She does not hesitate to burp out loud or to do things such as a Dutch oven on Lincoln.
-Lynn is also an expert at ninjutsu and can even run on all-fours while carrying someone on her back.
+Lynn is also an expert at ninjutsu and can even run on all fours while carrying someone on her back.
 In the episode "Middle Men", it is revealed that Lynn developed a brash personality when she started middle school because she was bullied throughout her first year.
-Lynn attends Royal Woods Middle School as a 7th grader with no other siblings for the first four seasons.
-However, as of "Schooled!", Lincoln attends middle school with her and she is an 8th grader.
+Lynn attends Royal Woods Middle School as a 7th grader for the first four seasons, with Lincoln joining her as of "Schooled"; Lynn attends the 8th grade as of the episode.

 Lucy Loud

-Lucy L. Loud (voiced by Jessica DiCicco, portrayed by Aubin Bradley in A Loud House Christmas and The Really Loud House) is the 8-year-old (9-year-old season 5 onward and The Really Loud House) seventh child of the Loud family and Lynn's roommate.
-Her name came from Savino's and his wife's plans to name potential daughters.
+Lucy L. Loud (voiced by Jessica DiCicco, portrayed by Aubin Bradley in A Loud House Christmas, The Really Loud House, and A Really Haunted Loud House) is the 8-year-old (9-year-old from season 5 onward and live-action media) seventh child of the Loud family and Lynn's roommate.
+Her name came from Savino and his wife's plans to name potential daughters.
 Lucy wears a black dress, long white sleeves and stockings with black stripes, and black shoes.
 She has pale white skin and long black hair with bangs that cover her eyes.
 She looks identical to the Loud children's great-grandmother Harriet.
 Lucy often seems to appear out of nowhere, which often frightens her siblings.
 She is also a fortune-teller, and her predictions turn out to happen very literally.
+Along with Lana and Lily, she has the best younger sister relationship with Lincoln.
 At school, Lucy is a part of the Morticians' Club with similar students.
 Lucy has a bust of the vampire Edwin, who is from her favorite book and TV series The Vampires of Melancholia.
 While she pledges to be with Edwin in the afterlife, her crush is Rusty Spokes' younger brother Rocky.
 Lucy is a 3rd grader at Royal Woods Elementary School for the first four seasons and attends school with her siblings Lincoln, Lana, Lola, and Lisa.
 But, as of "Schooled!", Lucy is a 4th grader and attends school with her younger sisters Lana, Lola, and Lisa.